Denmark Vesey: Further arrests and convictions

-In July the pace of arrests and charges more than doubled, as if authorities were intent to prove there had been a large insurrection that needed controlling.
+In July, the pace of arrests and charges more than doubled, as if authorities were intent on proving a large insurrection needed controlling.
 But, the court "found it difficult to get conclusive evidence."
-It noted in its report covering the second round of court proceedings, that three men sentenced to death implicated "scores of others" when they were promised leniency in punishment.
+It noted in its report covering the second round of court proceedings that three men sentenced to death implicated "scores of others" when they were promised leniency in punishment.

 In total, the courts convicted 67 men of conspiracy and hanged 35, including Vesey, in July 1822.
-A total of 31 men were deported, 27 reviewed and acquitted, and 38 questioned and released.
+Thirty-one men were deported, 27 were reviewed and acquitted, and 38 were questioned and released.

 Vesey's family

 Vesey had at least one child, Denmark Vesey, Jr., who remained in Charleston.
 He later married Hannah Nelson.
 The remainder of Vesey's family was also affected by the crisis and Court proceedings.
 His enslaved son Sandy Vesey was arrested, judged to have been part of the conspiracy, and included among those deported from the country, probably to Cuba.
-Vesey's third wife, Susan, later emigrated to Liberia, which the American Colonization Society had established as a colony for freed American slaves and other free blacks.
+Vesey's third wife, Susan, later emigrated to Liberia, which the American Colonization Society had established as a colony for formerly enslaved Americans and other free Black people.
 Two other sons, Randolph Vesey and Robert Vesey, both children of Beck, Denmark's first wife, survived past the end of the American Civil War and were emancipated.
-Robert helped rebuild Charleston's African Methodist Episcopal Church in 1865, and also attended the transfer of power when US officials took control again at Fort Sumter.
+Robert helped rebuild Charleston's African Methodist Episcopal Church in 1865 and also attended the transfer of power when US officials retook control of Fort Sumter.